HolgerBovbjerg/P5-Track-n-Point/README.md

 The main focus of the project is to track a drone and pointing at it.
 The drone is located by measuring the drones signal with three antennas and comparing their phase.
 ## Included material
 The material includes follwing
 * VHDL files for a AoA estimation system implemented on an Altera Cyclone III FPGA.
-This includes an input register, a Goertzel DFT block, a phase calculator and an AoA estimator block.
 * Matlab scripts used for calculation and simulation of various things like antenna parameters, and algorithms.
 * Arduino-C code for controlling an antenna pedestal
 * Maple files used for various calculations.
 * Antenna design files including CST simulation files and Altium files for manufacturing antenna on PCB.
-* Various figures used in the report.
 * Test data and test scripts used for various tests such as test of motor parameters.